 - Fourth OVI – As much as 5 years behind bars and $10,000 in fines, as well as surrendering the car driven by the defendant.
 Permanent license suspension may also be enforced.

-If you are charged with multiple offenses within a certain time period, you may be facing a felony.
+If you have been charged with multiple OVI offenses in the past, you could be facing a felony OVI charge.
 This could result in increased penalties.

 Implied Consent Laws in Ohio

 Ohio has implied consent laws that mandate anyone driving a vehicle in the state gives consent to submit to chemical testing to determine their BAC level.

 The testing could be a breathalyzer, blood test, or urine test, and it must be administered at the request of a law enforcement officer who has reasonable grounds to believe the person is driving under the influence of drugs or alcohol.

 If you are pulled over on suspicion of DUI in Cincinnati, it is important to comply with the officer’s orders and submit to the breath, blood, or urine test.